skip to content

 The resident is vicariously liable for the behaviour of a person who is on the rented property through their invitation or with their consent.
 This means that the behaviour of visitors is treated as being the behaviour of the resident and can result in a breach of the agreement [see Residential Parks Act 2007 (SA) s 44].

-If a resident or one of their visitors is reasonably suspected of committing a serious act of violence or the safety of any person in the park is in danger then the park owner may give them notice (using Form B) to leave immediately.
-If there is not reasonable grounds, then the park owner can be fined.
+If a resident or one of their visitors is reasonably suspected of committing a serious act of violence or the safety of any person in the park is in danger, the park owner may give them notice (using Form E for the resident or Form E1 for the visitor) to leave immediately.
+It is an offence to give such a notice if there are no reasonable grounds for doing so [s 95].

-The residents of a residential park may elect residents from at least 5 different occupied sites in a residential park to form a residents' committee to represent the interests they have in common as residents of the park.
+The residents of a residential park may elect residents from at least 5 different occupied sites in a residential park to form a residents committee to represent the residents' common interests [s 7].
 Only a resident may be a member of the committee, and each resident has a right to nominate for election and participate in the election.
-Any resident who is employed or engaged by the park owner to assist in the management of the residential park may not be a member of the committee.
-Only one residents' committee may be formed in a residential park [s 7(2)].
+A resident who is employed or engaged by the park owner to help with the management of the residential park cannot be a member of the committee [s 7(1)(c)].
+Only one residents committee may be formed in a residential park [s 7(2)].

-A park owner (of a residential park with more than 20 fixed term site agreements in place) must ensure that the park has a resident's committee [s 7(1b)].
-A park owner must not unreasonably interfere with a resident’s rights to participate in a residents' committee [s 7(1a)], and must, insofar as is reasonable, allow the use of a room within the residential park for the purposes of a meeting called by a residents' committee [s 7(5)].
+A park owner of a residential park with more than 20 fixed term site agreements in place must ensure that the park has a residents committee [s 7(1b)].
+A park owner must not unreasonably interfere with a resident’s rights to participate in a residents committee [s 7(1a)], and must reasonably allow the use of a room within the residential park for the purposes of committee meetings [s 7(5)].

 Bond and rent

 The Residential Parks Act 2007 (SA) sets out certain criteria for the payment of rent and bond, increases to rent and record keeping for rent.
-The park owner can only require one bond to be paid which can not be more than four weeks' rent.
-Money received as a bond must be receipted within 48 hours.
-All bonds must be paid into the Residential Tenancies Fund using a Residential Park Bond Lodgement Form within seven days of receipt [see Residential Parks Act 2007 (SA) s 27 and 28].
+The park owner can only require one bond to be paid which cannot be more than 4 weeks' rent [s 27].
+Money received as a bond must be receipted within 48 hours [s 28].
+All bonds must be lodged with Consumer and Business Services within 7 days [s 28].

-At the beginning of the agreement a resident can also be required to pay the first two weeks' rent.
-If two weeks' rent is paid at the start of the agreement, no more rent is due until those two weeks have passed.
-Rent can not be collected at the rented premises, unless the alternative has been refused by the resident.
-Receipts must be provided for rent paid within 48 hours, unless rent is paid into a bank account and written records are maintained.
+At the beginning of the agreement, a resident can also be required to pay the first 2 weeks' rent [s 19].
+If 2 weeks' rent is paid at the start of the agreement, no more rent is due until those 2 weeks have passed.
+Rent cannot be collected at the rented premises, unless the alternative has been refused by the resident [s 20].
+Receipts must be provided for rent paid within 48 hours, unless rent is paid into a bank account and written records are maintained [s 24].

-Besides a bond and two weeks' rent in advance, the park owner cannot ask for any other money at the start of the agreement [s 18].
+Besides a bond and 2 weeks' rent in advance, the park owner cannot ask for any other money at the start of the agreement [s 18].

-The park owner can also not require any payment from a tenant to extend or renew an agreement [s 18].
+The park owner cannot require any payment from a tenant to extend or renew an agreement [s 18].

 Rent increases

-Rent can only be increased if written notice has been given.
-Increases in rent can be excluded or limited by the residential park agreement, if the agreement is for a fixed term rent can not be increased during the term unless specifically agreed.
+Rent can be increased if written notice has been given to the resident [Residential Parks Act 2007 (SA) s 21(1)].
+Increases in rent can be excluded or limited by the residential park agreement [s 21(2)(a)].
+If the agreement is for a fixed term, rent cannot be increased during the term unless specifically agreed or allowed by the agreement [s 21(2)(b)].

-Rent can be reduced by agreement and can occur on a temporary basis.
+Rent can be reduced by agreement and can occur on a temporary basis [s 21(4)].

-Residents can apply to the South Australian Civil and Administrative Tribunal SACAT within 30 days of receiving notice of a rent increase for a determination that the proposed rent increase is excessive.
-SACAT can fix the amount of rent payable for that property and the length of time the rent will stay at that amount [see Residential Parks Act 2007 (SA) s 22].
+Residents can apply to the South Australian Civil and Administrative Tribunal within 30 days of receiving notice of a rent increase for a determination that the proposed rent increase is excessive [s 22].
+SACAT can fix the amount of rent payable for that property and the length of time the rent will stay at that amount.

 Bond Refunds

-If at the end of the residential park agreement the park owner and resident agree on how the bond is to be repaid then the Residential Park Bond Refund Formneeds to be signed by both parties and filed at the Tenancies Branch of Consumer and Business Services.
+If, at the end of the residential park agreement, the park owner and the resident agree on how the bond is to be repaid, then the Residential Park Bond Refund Formmay be signed by both parties and lodged with Consumer and Business Services.

 Disputed Bonds

-If no agreement can be reached then the dispute can be conciliated or mediated to try and reach a negotiated agreement or the South Australian Civil and Administrative Tribunal SACAT can decide how the bond is to be disbursed.
+If no agreement can be reached then the dispute can be conciliated or mediated to try to reach a negotiated agreement or the South Australian Civil and Administrative Tribunal can decide how the bond is to be disbursed.

 Other charges

-If your site is separately metered for water or gas, the park owner can make it a term of your residential park agreement that you can be charged separately for these services [Residential Parks Act 2007 (SA) s 43(2)].
-Even if your site is not separately metered for electricity, the park owner can require you to pay an amount for electricity if they provide you with an account specifying how much you are being charged for the supply and how that amount was calculated [s 43(4)].
-Similarly, if bottled gas is supplied to you by the park owner, you can be charged separately for the amount of gas you use, if this is a term of your agreement [s 43(2)(d)].
+If a site is separately metered for water or gas, the park owner can make it a term of the residential park agreement that the resident can be charged separately for these services [Residential Parks Act 2007 (SA) s 43(2)].
+Even if the site is not separately metered for electricity, the park owner can require the resident to pay an amount for electricity if they provide an account specifying how much the resident is being charged for the supply and how that amount was calculated [s 43(4)].
+Similarly, if bottled gas is supplied by the park owner, the resident can be charged separately for the amount of gas they use, if this is a term of the agreement [s 43(2)(d)].

-You can request the park owner to give you details of the charges for water, electricity, gas or bottled gas, including details of the period of time the charges relate to, the amount used and the amount of the charges.
-If this information is not provided, you do not have to pay the charges claimed by the park owner [Residential Parks Regulations 2022 (SA) reg 6(2)].
+The resident can ask the park owner to provide details of the charges for water, electricity, gas or bottled gas, including details of the period of time the charges relate to, the amount used and the amount of the charges.
+If this information is not provided, the resident does not have to pay the charges claimed by the park owner [Residential Parks Regulations 2022 (SA) reg 6(2)].

-A residential park agreement can also include a term that allows the park owner to charge a fee if you have an overnight visitor (the amount must be stated in the agreement).
-A fee can only be charged for overnight visitors if your agreement includes such a term [reg 6(1)(a)].
+A residential park agreement can also include a term that allows the park owner to charge a fee if the resident has an overnight visitor.
+The fee cannot be charged unless it is included in the agreement [reg 6(1)(a)].

 Sub-letting and assignment